 Java has been around for nearly as long as PHP as a server-side language.
 It has been widely used to build enterprise applications and backend systems for the most demanding websites.
 While Java is great for the backend, it is not so great on the front end compared with PHP.
 Java takes a model-view-controller approach to design, while PHP combines these elements all in one.

 Python has been and is currently the number one favored language for developers the world over.
 Python started out as a language to support data scientists doing analysis and in building AI models, however it has also been used to build web applications.
 Python is also well documented and has a very strong community of supporters, however when compared with PHP, there are far fewer frameworks top support rapid development.

-Related TechnologyPHP Development & Consulting
+Related TechnologyPHP Development & Consulting Services